arianitu/postgres-statefulset/config/README.md

 You can now run the Ganache starter you would have downloaded earlier.

+Then on Host in truffle-project directory:

+`truffle console`

-Congratulations you are ready to code and compile solidity smart contracts on your host and transfer them to the truffle-node terminal to run on the local Ethereum Blockchain on Kubernetes. (when, finally, the network-id for develap binaries version from Cyber-Republic matches published testnet network-id.)
+Congratulations you are ready to code and compile solidity smart contracts on your host and transfer them to the truffle-node terminal to run on the local Ethereum Blockchain on Kubernetes; (that is, when, finally, the network-id for the latest develap binaries version from Cyber-Republic matches the published testnet network-id.)